Detailed Junior College Planning Timeline

 • CONTINUE RESEARCH.
 Use online resources to learn more about colleges of interest.
 Visit any schools (or even school types) to which you may apply.
 Visit colleges when in session to help you better decide if the school or school type is a good fit.
 Summer can be a great time for Admissions Counselors to meet with you and your parents.

-• REQUEST RECOMMENDATIONS IN MAY!
-You will likely need at least one teacher recommendation for each application.
+• REQUEST RECOMMENDATIONS IN MAY.
+You will likely need at least one teacher recommendation for each application (check on the common app or your college of interest’s website to see how many they accept or require).
 Sometimes you may need two or more.
 Politely ask the teacher(s) who know(s) you best if they would be willing to write you a letter of recommendation.
 This will give your teacher(s) plenty of time to complete it.
 Then they will have it done and be ready when it comes time to submit your applications!

-• ATTEND COLLEGE PLANNING CLASS & WORKSHOPS.
-Attend our College Planning Class & Workshops in the late spring and through the summer to get a head start on your application material.
+• ATTEND COLLEGE PLANNING WORKSHOPS.
+Attend our College Planning Workshops in the late spring and through the summer to get a head start on your application material.
 Applications often open August 1st and the College Admissions Process is nonstop from there!

 Before your Senior Year: